 Ages 10 to 12: They may not want to chat but it doesn’t mean they’re not thinking about the tragedy.
 An opener such as: “What are your friends saying?” may begin the conversation.

-Age 13 and over: This age may try to minimize the event or argue more with you then want to discuss what happened.
-Because victims were teens this age may also be more affected.
+Age 13 and over: They may try to minimize the event.
 Tune in.
-Most teens can be involved in discussions about the news and stimulating conversations can result.
-Teachers, coaches, scout masters, camp directors may be discussing this with your tween or teen so you can spin off: “What have you heard?”
-Or use a newspaper clipping about the tragedy to begin the conversation.
-One of the best ways to reduce stress is to help a teen find agency: a way to solve the problem.
+Most teens can be involved in discussions and stimulating conversations can result.
+Teachers, coaches, scout masters, camp directors may also be discussing this with your tween or teen so you can spin off: “What have you heard?”
+Or use a newspaper clipping about the tragedy to begin the chat..

-In times of stress, kids needs to feel embraced by their family.
-That’s why it’s a good idea to spend plenty of time doing things together over the weekend—it helps her feel safe and sends a “We’re all in this together” message.
-Find tension-releasing activities the entire family can do together.
-For instance, go for walks or bike rides, pray or meditate, listen to soothing music or watch humorous videos.
-And engage in—or create—comforting family traditions: attend a religious service, do family hugs, or light a nightly candle to convey your sorrow.
+6. Comfort with family activities.
+In times of stress, kids need to feel embraced by their family to help them safe and feel “We’re in this together.”
+Find tension-releasing activities to do with your kids: Take walks or bike rides, pray or meditate, listen to soothing music or watch humorous videos.
+The engage in—or create—comforting family traditions: Attend a religious service, do family hugs, or light a nightly candle to convey your sorrow for victims.

-One of the best ways to reduce feelings of anxiety is to help kids find proactive ways to allay their fears.
-It also empowers kids to realize they can make a difference in a world that might appear scary or unsafe.
-If your teen is upset, encourage him to write to his congressman.
-Tweet out his concerns.
+9. Be proactive.
+Channeling frustrations into positive activism can be healing and may even galvanize positive change like the Parkland High School students.
+Finding proactive ways to a problem helps kids to realize they can make a difference in a world that might appear scary or unsafe.
+If your teen is upset, encourage him to write to his congressman or post his concerns.
 Get a group of kids together and discuss what can be done.
-Channeling fears and frustrations into positive activism can be healing and may even galvanize change.

 Now go hug your kids!

-For more evidence-based ways to help children cope, refer to my new book, Thrivers: The Surprising Reasons Why Some Kids Struggle and Others Shine (March 2021).
-It explains why the old markers of accomplishment (grades, test scores) are no longer reliable predictors of success in the 21st century — and offers 7 teachable strengths that boost resilience and will safeguard our kids for the future.
-I hope you like it!
+For more evidence-based ways to help children cope and build resilience, refer to my new book, Thrivers: The Surprising Reasons Why Some Kids Struggle and Others Shine (in paperback March 2022).
+It explains why the old markers of accomplishment (grades, test scores) are no longer reliable predictors of success in the 21st century — and offers 7 teachable strengths that boost children’s potential to thrive and safeguard them in the future.